Ayub-Ian/eventlab/README.md

 # EVENTLAB

-This is a javascript code challenge on DOM manipulation, Event handling and Communicating with the server.
-The application allows the user to see the first movie's details, including its **poster, title, runtime, showtime, and available tickets** when the page loads and a menu of all movies on the scrollable left side of the page when the page loads.
-Clicking on an film's name to see its details.
-It should only be displaying the details of one film at a time.
-   When viewing an film’s details, user should be able to buy a ticket for a movie.
-After clicking the "Buy Ticket" button, see the number of available tickets decreasing on the frontend and should not be able to buy a ticket if the showing is sold out.
+This is an event search and advertising platform.
+The application allows the user to see a list of available events.
+When viewing an event details, user should be able to see all the details about the specific event.
+After clicking the "Get Tickets" button,they are redirected to the Ticketmaster site to be able to view the tickets.

 ## Getting Started